 READ MORE: Fifth Anniversary Gift Guide: Wooden Gift Ideas

-You can honour the tradition by giving a wooden anniversary gift, or if you’d prefer the modern alternative, it’s silverware.
+If you’d prefer the modern alternative, it’s silverware.

 6th Anniversary – Sugar

 Life is thought to be getting sweeter by the time you reach your sixth wedding anniversary, so you and your partner can indulge in some sweet treats.
+Hotel Chocolat have some delicious and seriously stylish gift ideas.

 7th Wedding Anniversary – Copper & Wool